redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 > - `./api/src/functions/hello/hello.{js,ts}`
 > - `./api/src/functions/hello/index.{js,ts}`
 >
-> Other files in the folder will _not_ be exposed as a serverless function
+> Other files in the folder will _not_ be exposed as an endpoint

 ### Re-using/Sharing code
 You can use code in `api/src` in your serverless function, some examples: